akcochrane/TEfits/README.md

 Overview to Time-Evolving fits
 ------------------------------

-The **TEfits** package streamlines nonlinear regression such as that encountered in analysis of learning.
+Data is described, interpreted, and tested using indices such as d prime, mean, or psychometric function threshold.
+The **TEfits** package serves to allow the same questions to be asked about time-evolving aspects of these indices, such as the starting level, the amount of time that the index takes to change, and the asymptotic level of that index.
+Nonlinear regression applied to time-evolving functions is made as intuitive and painless as is feasible, with many extensions if desired.

 The **TEfits** package is intended to assist in the implementation and interpretation of nonlinear regression with a heavy emphasis on interpretability of parameters.
 Parameters fit by **TEfits** are meant to reflect human-interpretable representations of time-evolving processes such as starting values, number of trials until 50% of change, or asymptotic values.
 Error functions, nonlinear ("change") functions linking parameters and time to predicted values, parameter and prediction boundaries, and goodness-of-fit indices are intended to be clear and adjustable.
 An equal emphasis is on ease of use: minimal arguments are necessary to begin using the primary function, `TEfit()`, and many common tasks are fully automated (e.g., optimization starting points, bootstrapping).

 ``` r
 dat <- data.frame(resp=log(1:30),trialNum=1:30)